College of Nursing Faculty

 Fax: (843) 792-2099

-Dr. Lynne Nemeth is an Associate Professor in the College of Nursing, and a Nurse Researcher at the Medical University Hospital Authority.
-She received her Bachelor of Science degree in nursing from the State University of New York at Stony Brook, her Master of Science degree from Boston College as a Clinical Nurse Specialist, and her doctoral degree from the Medical University of South Carolina, in Nursing Science.
+Dr. Lynne Nemeth is a Professor with Tenure, in the College of Nursing, who teaches in the PhD program.
+She received her Bachelor of Science degree in nursing from the State University of New York at Stony Brook, her Master of Science degree from Boston College as a Clinical Nurse Specialist, and her PhD degree from the Medical University of South Carolina, in Nursing Science.